kumarmiraj/kumarmiraj/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Cybersecurity.
+- 🔭 I’m currently working as a Delivery Lead.
-- 🌱 I’m currently learning JavaScript and Python.
+- 🌱 I’m currently learning JavaScript and .NET.
-- 👯 I’m looking to collaborate on JS, Python
+- 👯 I’m looking to collaborate on JS, React.